Hawk and Dove: Holly and Dawn Granger

 In 2003, JSA #45–50 tell of a mysterious woman in a coma who is taken into the care of the Justice Society.
 Initially thought to be the comatose body of Hector Hall's missing wife, Hippolyta Trevor, the woman is revealed to be none other than the presumed-dead Dawn Granger.
-Dawn's "death" is revealed to be a hoax orchestrated by the villain Mordru, who turns out to have caused Hank's insanity that set him down the path to becoming Monarch (and later Extant).
+Dawn's "death" is revealed to be a hoax orchestrated by Mordru, who turns out to have caused Hank's insanity that set him down the path to becoming Monarch (and later Extant).

-Dawn later gains a new partner when her estranged and aggressive British sister Holly Granger is granted the mystical powers of Chaos as the third Hawk.
-Holly's first appearance is in Teen Titans (vol. 3) #22–23, joining her sister and many other former Titans against Dr. Light.
+Dawn later gains a new partner when her estranged sister Holly Granger is granted the mystical powers of Chaos as the third Hawk.
+Holly's first appearance is in Teen Titans (vol. 3) #22–23, joining her sister and many other former Titans against Doctor Light.
 The duo later re-teams with the Titans to rescue Raven's "soul self" from their old nemesis Kestrel.

-In the Day of Vengeance limited series, the Spectre attacks and apparently destroys T'Charr and Terataya (who apparently were temporarily no longer dead), leaving Hawk and Dove supposedly powerless.
-Despite this, however, Hawk and Dove are shown during a worldwide prison break, being contacted telepathically by Martian Manhunter.
-Both are in costume and Dove is carrying Hawk while flying, possibly implying that T'Charr and Terataya were somehow restored to life after Earth entered the Tenth Age of Magic.

 Hawk and Dove also appeared in Countdown to Mystery, in which Dawn Granger is among the heroes possessed by Eclipso.
 In Teen Titans (vol. 3) #34 (post-Infinite Crisis), Holly and Dawn are shown in Titans Tower sometime during the previous year, with dialogue from Hawk implying that they were at the time members of the Teen Titans.
 Their association with the team was temporary, though they resurface in the Titans East Special as part of a new team organized by Cyborg.
-The sisters are both shot by Trigon and left for dead.
-Later events show that despite being badly injured, they survived the experience.